Italy taps Gentiloni for EU commission

 05 Settembre 2019

 Brussels, September 5 - Italy has tapped former centre-left Democratic Party (PD) premier Paolo Gentiloni as a candidate for the European Commission, in a communication last night, sources in Brussels said Thursday.
 The same sources said Gentiloni was the only name to have been indicated by Rome.
 European Commission president-elect Ursula von der Leyen will meet Gentiloni in Brussels Friday, sources said.
-Premier Giuseppe Conte's first cabinet meeting was set to ratify Gentiloni's candidacy Thursday.
+Premier Giuseppe Conte's first cabinet meeting ratified Gentiloni's candidacy Thursday.
+Conte told the cabinet he had given Gentiloni's name to von der Leyen Thursday.
+Gentiloni said: "I thank Premier Giuseppe Conte for the office conferred.
+It is a responsibility that honours me.
+I will try with all my might and with my work to contribute to a new positive season for Italy and Europe".
+Centre-left Democratic Party (Pd) leader Nicola Zingaretti said "I'm happy for Paolo Gentiloni who has been tapped as EU commissioner.
+Excellent choice for Italy which is back to being a protagonist in Europe".
+The PD is the junior partner in the Italian government, whose senior partner is the anti-establishment 5-Star Movement (M5S) led by new Foreign Minister Luigi Di Maio.

 LE RUBRICHE